jsmits/github-cli/README.rst

   git config --global github.user <your GitHub username>
   git config --global github.token <your GitHub API token>

+or you can specify the environment variables GITHUB_USER and GITHUB_TOKEN

 you can find the username and API token on your GitHub's account page

 usage